What Is the Home Mortgage Interest Tax Deduction?

 How Does the Mortgage Interest Tax Deduction Work for 2023 Taxes?

 The mortgage interest tax deduction can be enough to allow homeowners to itemize their deductions instead of claiming the standard deduction on their income tax return.
 The itemized deduction has historically been the single largest deduction for most homeowners.

-The 2021 Tax Cuts and Jobs Act reduced the amount of the mortgage interest deduction for loans over $750,000.
+However, the 2021 Tax Cuts and Jobs Act reduced the amount of the mortgage interest deduction for loans over $750,000.
 At the same time, the TCJA increased the standard deduction.
-With a lower limit on mortgage interest deduction, many homeowners are now taking the standard deduction instead.
+With a lower limit on mortgage interest deductions, many homeowners are now taking the standard deduction instead.

 Example of How the Mortgage Interest Deduction Works

 It’s important to calculate your mortgage interest deduction and compare your itemized deductions with the standard deduction.

 If your loan is under the $750,000 limit — or other limits that apply to your situation — you don’t have to do any calculations.
 You will be able to claim the full amount of interest you paid.

 But if your loan is above the limits, you will only be able to claim a portion of your interest payments.